ploner/RGeckoboard/README.md

 ## RGeckoboard - Geckoboard API client for R

-The package RGeckoboard makes it easy to feed Geckoboard Dashboards with data and images from R.
+The package RGeckoboard makes it easy to feed Geckoboard Dashboards with data and images from R. The following functionality is integrated into the package:

-There are three main functionalities:
+- Access to the Dataset API (create, delete, update a dataset).

-- access to the Dataset API (create, delete, update a dataset)
+- Push R data to the Custom Widget API (e.g. for Barchart, Geckometer, Monitoring widget).
-- create an image optimized for Geckoboard usage
+- Push R data directly to the Geckoboard PUSH API.
-- push R data to the Custom Widget API (for now Barchart only)
+- Create an image optimized for Geckoboard usage.

 An image created with this package must be uploaded to an URL accessible from Geckoboard.
 This could be a location on a cloud service (e.g. Dropbox, Google Drive) or a custom host.
 For more information see